pocomane/brewed-in-the-apocalypse/bita.md

 - On Success the other player have to choose to get a reward and do what you want, or get penalty and refusing to do it
-- On trade-off you decided if to offer the reward alone or the penalty alone, then the other player chooses what to do
+- On Twist you decided if to offer the reward alone or the penalty alone, then the other player chooses what to do

 This move applies also when you tray to manipulate, bluff, fast-talk, lie or